A numerical scheme for stochastic differential equations with distributional drift: Background material on virtual solutions

 Likewise, letting $\varphi^N(t,x) := x + u^N(t,x)$, $y^N_0:=\varphi^N(0,x)$ and $\psi^N(t,\cdot):=\left(\varphi^N\right)^{-1}(t,\cdot)$, the analogue of \eqref{eq: Y} for the approximated SDE \eqref{eq: approximated sde} is given by an SDE for $Y^N: = \psi^N(t,X^N_t)$.
 That is

 Moreover, $\psi^N(t, \cdot)$ is 2-Lipschitz, uniformly in $t$, by Lemma \ref{lem: grad}.

 \begin{remark} In \cite{Fla-Iss-Rus-2017} the authors work in $d$ dimensions and find weak solutions for the SDE for $Y$.
 However, for $d=1$ both equations \eqref{eq: Y} and \eqref{eq: approximated Y} admit a unique \emph{strong} solution if $\gamma:=\delta-1/p>1/2$.
-That is because the diffusion coefficient is $\gamma$-H\"older continuous (see \eqref{holder}), whilst the drift is Lipschitz.
-This result is used in the proof of Proposition \ref{pr:main2} to justify the use of the same Brownian motion when estimating $Y^N-Y$. \end{remark}
+That holds because the diffusion coefficient is $\gamma$-H\"older continuous (see \eqref{holder}) and the drift is Lipschitz continuous.
+This result is used in the proof of Proposition \ref{pr:main2} to justify the use of the same Brownian motion when estimating $Y^N-Y$.

+It then follows that $X_t = \psi(t,Y_t)$ and $X_t^N = \psi^N(t,Y_t^N)$ are adapted to the Brownian filtration and, in that sense, they are `strong' virtual solutions to \eqref{eq: original sde} and \eqref{eq: approximated sde}, respectively.
+Moreover, they are unique up to indistinguishability because of the one-to-one mapping between $Y$, $Y^N$ and $X$, $X^N$: for example, if two different solutions $X$ and $\tilde X$ of \eqref{eq: original sde} exist, they give rise to two different solutions $Y$ and $\tilde Y$ of \eqref{eq: Y}, which is impossible by uniqueness of the solution to \eqref{eq: Y}. \end{remark}

 We conclude this section with some further remarks on the set $\mathcal K(\beta, q)$ and on the different choices $(\delta,p)$, and we explain the implications for the solution $u$.
 To facilitate the discussion, let us consider $(\beta_0,q_0)$ as in Assumption \ref{ass: main} and let us define